 Contractual Obligations to the Firm

-When leaving a non-Protocol firm, adherence to one’s employment agreement is essential, as those contracts contain clauses and restrictive covenants pertaining to retainment of client information and client solicitation.
+When leaving a non-Protocol firm, adherence to one’s employment agreement is essential, as those contracts contain clauses and restrictive covenants pertaining to the retainment of client information and client solicitation.
 Typically, advisors are not permitted to bring any client data with them, nor may they solicit their clients.
 Instead, they must procure any client information from public sources and work with their new firm and attorney to devise a strategy for informing and retaining their clients.

-Once the move has been completed, clients can be informed that legal and contractual obligations prohibited you from speaking about the move in advance.
+Once the move has been completed, clients can be informed that legal and contractual obligations prohibited them from speaking about the move in advance.
 You’ll want to successfully communicate the benefits of changing firms and assure your clients that their current level of service will be maintained.

-With a knowledgeable attorney and thoughtful approach to the process from start to finish, you can execute a safe and successful transition.
+With a knowledgeable attorney and a thoughtful approach to the process from start to finish, you can execute a safe and successful transition.
 AdvisorLaw’s expert team offers confidential services to help you conduct your due diligence and make sure that you are making the right decisions to protect yourself.

 Whether you are transitioning away from a broker-dealer, changing wirehouses, going independent, becoming an RIA, or looking to buy or sell a financial practice, we have the expertise on staff to defend your interests and maximize your profit.

 For a complimentary consultation, please contact:

 Matt Durr, E.A.

 - Rising Tide: The Urgent Call For Advisor Succession Planning - September 21, 2023